MikoSCI/Olympics-Data-Scraper/README.md

    ```
    Or, in Google Colab, execute the cell containing the script.
 4. The script will:
-   - Fetch data for each Olympic edition.
+   - Fetch the list of disciplines for each Olympic edition.
-   - Process disciplines and results.
+   - Scrape athlete data and results for each discipline.
    - Save results as Excel files (e.g., `Olympic_Games_2020.xlsx`).
    - Automatically download each file after finishing code processing.

+## How It Works
+1. Fetching Disciplines: The script retrieves the list of disciplines for each Olympic edition by parsing the edition’s main page and extracting links to discipline pages.
+2. Scraping Athlete Data: For each discipline, it navigates to result pages, extracts tables containing athlete data (e.g., names, rankings), and organizes them into pandas DataFrames.
+3. Saving Results: The data is saved into Excel files, with one sheet per event containing athlete results and a "Links" sheet listing event names and their URLs.

 ## Example Output
 For each Olympic edition, the script generates an Excel file with:
-- A sheet for each event containing result data (e.g., athlete names, rankings).
+- A sheet for each event containing athlete data (e.g., names, rankings, times, or scores).
-- A "links" sheet listing event names and their corresponding URLs.
+- A "Links" sheet listing event names and their corresponding URLs.

 Example file: `Olympic_Games_2020.xlsx`

 ## Notes
 - The script respects Olympedia’s `robots.txt` with a 10-second delay between requests.
-- Concurrent downloads are handled using Python’s `threading` module to avoid blocking the main loop.
-- Ensure your environment supports `IPython.display.Javascript` for Colab downloads.
+- Ensure your environment supports google.colab.files.download for automatic downloads in Colab.
 For non-Colab environments, you may need to modify the download mechanism.
+- The script handles cases where tables or headers are missing, logging errors for transparency.

 ## Contributing
 Contributions are welcome!
 Please: